Hi friend and Welcome!!

 - Works with Mac, Logic, Garage band, iPad, iChat, etc.

-- Monitors with no latency, no background noise.
+- Monitors with no latency, and no background noise.

 - Convenient and portable.